Herb-AI/Herb.jl/.github/CONTRIBUTING.md

 ## Branching and Workflow

 Herb.jl follows the GitFlow branching model.
-Please create your feature branches from the `develop` branch and submit your pull requests to the `develop` branch as well.
+Please create your feature branches from the `dev` branch and submit your pull requests to the `dev` branch as well.
 The `master` branch contains the stable, production-ready code.

 ## Code Style and Guidelines